SAP-samples/codejam-cap-llm/exercises/04-create-connection-configuration/README.md

 - **clientid**: The client ID for the OAuth authentication flow, Client Credentials.
 - **clientsecret**: The client secret for the OAuth authentication flow, Client Credentials.
 - **url**: The OAuth authentication URL.
-You need to add `/oauth/token` add the end of the URL to direct to the OAuth token server.
+You need to add `/oauth/token` at the end of the URL to direct to the OAuth token server.
 - **serviceurls**:**AI_API_URL**: The SAP AI Core service URLs.

 👉 Fill in the information needed using the service key.